Sicily wildfires: Tourists evacuated and airport closed

 Later, the airport confirmed it was operative for departing flights but inbound services were will dependent on weather conditions.

-Catania airport was forced to close last week due to a fire in the terminal building and has now partially reopened.
+Catania airport was forced to close last week due to a fire in the terminal building and is still not fully operational.

+It has prompted fears that the island will be hit by economic losses from cancelled tourist visits.

+In response, the Italian government is planning to set aside €10 million to reimburse plane tickets and hotel reservations of tourists without insurance coverage, according to Civil Protection Minister Nello Musumeci.

 Sicily swelters in over 45 degree heat